 Here are some tips to avoid complications with your firearms or ammunition when traveling abroad:

-• Check your vehicle thoroughly for firearms or ammunition if you plan to cross the border.
-The stray shell from your last hunting trip or the handgun you routinely carry for protection could be a very big problem for you.
+- Check your vehicle carefully for firearms or ammunition if you plan to cross the border.
+The stray shell from your last hunting trip or the handgun you routinely carry for protection could cause serious problems for you when traveling.

-• Become familiar with the approaches to the nearest border crossing.
-Many U.S. citizens, after arrest, claim that they did not intend to enter Canada or Mexico but missed their exit or took a wrong turn.
+- Become familiar with the roads near the nearest border crossing.
+Many U.S. citizens, after arrest, claim that they did not intend to enter Canada or Mexico but missed their exit, or took a wrong turn.
 Know where the last exit or turn-around is located.

-• Enroll in our Smart Traveler Enrollment Program to receive important safety information and to help the U.S. Embassy in another country contact you in an emergency.
+- Enroll in our Smart Traveler Enrollment Program to receive important safety information.
+It helps the U.S. embassy in another country to contact you in an emergency.

 If You Are Arrested Abroad

-One of the highest priorities of the Department of State is to help U.S. citizens arrested outside of the United States.
+One of the highest priorities of the Department of State is to help U.S. citizens arrested abroad.

 Ask the authorities to notify the nearest U.S. embassy or consulate, or do so yourself if possible.
 We can help you in many ways, including: